stepper1029/Reversi/README.md

 Components that would "drive" the control-flow of the system would be a Main class and a Creator class.
 However, we don't yet have a main.
 I would also consider the Model a driving force because it is the access point for all other components.
-Things like the view, Board interface, Cell interface, etc are all "driven" by things like the Model, Creator, and Main.
+Things like the view, Board interface, Cell interface, etc. are all "driven" by things like the Model, Creator, and Main.

 ## Key subcomponents:
 The smallest subcomponent of the program is a single Cell.
 There is an interface for all cells, but